-Spring began with a small avalanche of ducklings.
-Next door in Marin is the Corte Madera Marsh, a remnant of a vast area of marsh, estuary, and mudflats that once formed the margins of San Francisco and San Pablo Bays.
-For the most part, these wetlands now hold houses, Route 101, schools, hospitals, office buildings and shopping centers.
+The spring of 2017 began with a small avalanche of ducklings.
+Nearby in Marin is the Corte Madera Marsh, a remnant of a vast area of marsh, estuary, and mudflats that once formed the margins of San Francisco and San Pablo Bays.
+For the most part, these wetlands now hold houses, Route 101, schools, hospitals, office buildings, and shopping centers.
 But over 1,000 acres have been preserved along the eastern edge of the city of Corte Madera.

-The first family of ducks showed up before Easter and were quickly followed by another, and another.
+The first family of ducks showed up before Easter and was quickly followed by another and another.
 There were at least ten broods as the season progressed.
 The sheer adorableness of this cascade of ducklings was so addicting that I began to walk along the lagoon almost every day.
-As the earlier-born grew to adolescence, a new, tiny bunch would be zipping across the water like bugs, coming to a screeching halt, turning around and zipping back to their mother.
+As the earlier-born grew to adolescence, a new, tiny bunch would be zipping across the water like bugs, coming to a screeching halt, turning around, and zipping back to their mother.
 When not moving at top speed, they were constantly flipping themselves over.
 Practice, I assumed, for their later bottoms-up feeding.

 Without a population of predators like fox or snapping turtles, the duck families prospered.
 They lost some babies to hawks, one family getting down to five from a start of twelve.
 Their mother seemed to have disappeared, and I worried about them until they grew up.
 All families lost some little ones, except for one, which had a goose attached.
 From the time they were bits of fluff until they were fully grown, I never saw them without their goose.
 She clearly saw herself as a guardian.
 It was she who hung back for the wayward duckling — and there is always a wayward duckling — when the others moved on with their mother.
 She even shepherded a duckling from another family, who, lost and madly chirping, realized it had been left behind.
 The goose made sure all was well before rejoining her brood.